ferelie/Verification_Project/README.md

 records and stores a single player’s scores through a bowling game.
 Here are some things you might need to know about the game of bowling: <br>
 A) A bowling game consists of 10 frames.
-Each frame contains one set of 10 pins, which the bowler tries to knock down.
+Each frame contains one set of 10 pins, which the bowler tries to knock down. <br>
-B) In each frame, a bowler gets to roll the ball (up to) twice, trying to knock down the pins.
+B) In each frame, a bowler gets to roll the ball (up to) twice, trying to knock down the pins.<br>
 C) If the bowler knocks down all 10 pins with the first ball, this is a strike.
-The bowler does not roll a second ball that frame, since no pins remain standing.
+The bowler does not roll a second ball that frame, since no pins remain standing.<br>
- Otherwise, the bowler rolls a second ball, trying to knock down any pins not knocked down by the first ball.
-If the bowler knocks down all the remaining pins with the second ball, this is called a spare.
+D) Otherwise, the bowler rolls a second ball, trying to knock down any pins not knocked down by the first ball.
+If the bowler knocks down all the remaining pins with the second ball, this is called a spare.<br>
-D) If any pins remain standing after two balls, then the bowler moves to the next frame anyway.
+E) If any pins remain standing after two balls, then the bowler moves to the next frame anyway.<br> <br>

 The tenth frame has special rules:
 A) In some cases, the bowler is allowed to bowl three balls in the tenth frame.